 These days you're not walking endlessly around Block and Royal arcades, unlike your forebears who were trying to escape the prying eyes of their elders.
 You may still start at Block Arcade, which links Collins Street and Little Collins streets via a glass canopied, mosaic floored laneway.
-Slaver over the cake displays at Hopetoun Tearooms, rollicking tunes at Basement Discs and al fresco eating options.
+Slaver over the cake displays at Hopetoun Tea Rooms, then continue into Block Place for al fresco eating options, and rollicking tunes at Basement Discs.

-Cross over to Royal Arcade, nodding to the giant statues of Gog and Magog and set yourself up with babushkas, board games, bling and super style from Marais and Somewhere.
+Cross over to Royal Arcade, nodding to the giant statues of Gog and Magog and set yourself up with babushkas, board games, bling and super style from Marais and Somedays.